-Key Components of Effective Web Design
+Key Components of Effective Web Design and Marketing

 Let’s look at all the various marketing components that good web design can help with:

 Consistent branding.
 First impressions count — how does your website stack up?
-The look and feel of your website should be consistent with all other marketing materials including whitepapers, product sheets, etc. Is your branding communicating the right message about your business?
+The look and feel of your website should be consistent with all other marketing materials including whitepapers, product sheets, etc. Is your branding communicating the right message about your industry or business?

 A few things to consider include: